Travelgate/documentation/docs/apis/for-buyers/hotel-x-pull-buyers-api/making-requests/graphql-api.md

 ### GraphQL Playground

-[API Playground](/playground/) is an interactive, enjoyable, and extremely fast way to familiarize yourself with our Hotel-X API.

-In the API Playground, first, click on the "Seat Headers" button at the top left to add both the Gzip Compression header and API Key.

-As you begin typing the query, the Playground will provide autocomplete suggestions for the available fields to complete your query parameters.
-You can also click on the "Docs" button at the top right to learn more about our data model and explore all the options for constructing your query.

-You can customize the response you receive by setting Query variables in the bottom left pane of the Playground.
-This ensures that only the necessary fields are included in the response.
+Get to know our [API Playground](/playground/) – a fun and interactive tool for getting to know our Hotel-X API!
+In the API Playground, you can easily customize your API requests by adding headers and variables.
+As you start typing your query, our Playground will even suggest fields and options, making it a breeze to build your queries.

+To learn more about our data model and discover all the query possibilities, you can also explore our [GraphQL API Reference](/api/).
+And don't forget, you can tailor the response to your needs by setting query variables and fields.
+This way, you'll only get the information you're interested in.

 ### GraphQL Resources